prrandrade/PropertyRetriever/README.md

 If you use another dependency injection framework, two dependencies must be injected:

-- Interface `ILocalEnvironment` and implementation `LocalEnvironment`.
+- `ILocalEnvironmentService` interface with `LocalEnvironmentService` implementation.
-- Interface `IPropertyRetriever` and implementation `PropertyRetriever`.
+- `IPropertyRetrieverService` interface with `PropertyRetrieverService` implementation.

-The interface `IPropertyRetriever` can be injected on classes that will access the environment or the command line.
+The interface `IPropertyRetrieverService` can be injected on classes that will access the environment or the command line.

 # Retrieving variables from the Environment